Introduction and Inspirations

 In Bleach, this is not different.

 When it comes to semantics, rest assured.
-Bleach anonymous/lambda functions are as powerful as the normal ones.
+Bleach anonymous/lambda functions are as powerful as the default ones.

 The example below shows how to define an anonymous/lambda function and call it: